 The Dallas Arboretum and Botanical Gardens on White Rock Lake is the perfect setting for the whole family to relax and unwind.
 Kids will love exploring the extensive grounds and seeing a fascinating range of native and exotic plant life.

 And if you’re looking for things to do in Dallas with kids in the winter, be sure to visit during the holidays and check out their special exhibits.
 Some of our favorites are Autumn at the Arboretum (with thousands of pumpkins) and 12 Days of Christmas (complete with a holiday village).

 15. Klyde Warren Park

-KidZania Dallas is located in Frisco and it’s a 7,000 square foot interactive city where kids can explore over 100 exciting careers.
+One of the coolest kids activities in Dallas is KidZania Dallas in Frisco.
+It’s a 7,000 square foot interactive city where kids can explore over 100 exciting careers.
 There’s everything from an airplane to a fire station to a dental office.
 Whatever your child wants to try, it’s available to them and a ton of fun!

 17. LEGOLAND Discovery Center – SEALIFE Aquarium

 Located in Grapevine, your LEGO lovers will be entertained for hours at LEGOLAND.
 There are rides, a 4D movie theater, and tons of LEGO displays.